 Her paintings come from personal inspiration but she also finds great pleasure in painting stories of hope for clients.
 She is very thankful for those who entrust her with their precious stories and gives her full freedom to dream and create for them.

-He has been creating wooden bowls and platters for eight years as a hobby.
+Gordon Chenery has been creating wooden bowls and platters for eight years as a hobby.

 He creates wooden bowls using a chainsaw, grinder, sanders, and scrapers.
 The wood is obtained from discarded or dead trees.
 They are decorative in nature.

 Raised on a farm outside of Nashville, Tennessee, Grant Garmezy began his artistic career from a very young age working with metal and clay.
 He discovered glass in 2003 and has since been using the sculptural medium to create highly realistic masterpiece work influenced by his love for the south.
-Garmezy now lives and works in Richmond, Virginia as a professional glass artist.
-Garmezy has received numerous awards for his works that can be seen both in museums nationally and internationally.
+He now lives and works in Richmond, Virginia as a professional glass artist.
+Grant has received numerous awards for his works that can be seen both in museums nationally and internationally.